 Categories

 Most important is that you and your partner enjoy yourselves at your wedding.
 Nothing else truly matters.
 If well-planned, with enough good food and conviviality, your wedding will be a wonderful memory for you and your guests.
 If homophobic Uncle Fred refused to be caught dead at your wedding, or your divorced parents cold-shouldered each other, or disapproving Grandma Ethel looked like she was sucking lemons, or Little Niece Mirabel upended and displayed her frilly undies to all, or Great-Aunt Gertrude kvetched afterwards about everything you should have done differently, that’s still not your problem

 Even your vendors may surprise you.
 We rented a huge pile of party supplies from the one rental place in the small rural town of our Big Fat Wedding.
 They also rented backhoes, tractors, and pretty much everything.
 When we returned the stuff, they said, “Oh we heard about your wedding.”
 “Oh yes?” we asked nervously.
-In 1998, lesbian weddings were very new in those parts, and our ball-cap-wearing rental guys struck us city slickers as rather redneck.
+In 1998, lesbian weddings were very new in those parts, and our ball-cap-wearing rental guys looked, to us city slickers, as rather redneck.
 “Yeah we heard about your wedding,” they said.
 “It was an unusual wedding!”
 “Yes?”
 We inquired even more gingerly.
 “Yeah,” they said, “we heard your wedding was a Jewish wedding and it had all this great music and dancing!”
 “Oh!”
 All we could reply in our astonishment.
 “Thank you!”

+Categories